jsbots/AutoFish/README.md

 ## Fishing bot :fish:

-This is a fishing bot for wow-like fishing logic (when a model of a bobber has red/blue feather and plunging animation, for example with some tweaks in the code it can work even with Minecraft).
+This is a fishing bot for wow-like fishing logic (when a model of a bobber has red/blue feather and plunging animation).
 It is built using the [Electron](https://github.com/electron/electron), [keysender](https://github.com/Krombik/keysender) and [nut.js](https://github.com/nut-tree/nut.js) libraries to analyze the screen and automate the fishing process in a manner that mimics human behavior, and also [tesseract.js](https://github.com/naptha/tesseract.js) for loot filtering.

 This is a so-called "pixel bot": it works with pixels only, without modifying the game's memory, addons or additional programs.